Contents

 Who Was John Deere?

-John Deere, born in 1804 in Rutland, Vermont, was a blacksmith who established Deere & Company in 1837.
-At the age of 17, John Deere began his blacksmith apprenticeship in 1821 and entered the trade in 1826.
+John Deere was born in 1804 in Rutland, Vermont, and founder of Deere & Company in 1837, was a blacksmith by trade.
+John Deere was started began his blacksmith apprenticeship at 17 years old in 1821, and eventually entered the trade a year later in 1826.
 In 1827, he married Demarius Lamb, with whom he had nine children.

 Because of the economic depression in Vermont, John Deere relocated to Illinois in 1836, where he discovered a greater need for blacksmithing.